What is the average cost per pound for a long distance move?

 - Confirm the estimate with a moving company

-- Confirm if the moving company is properly licensed and insured
+- Confirm if the moving company has all the licenses and insurance

 - Look for discounts

 As we explained above, the distance and the weight of your things determine the cost of your move.
-We can’t promise you the roads will shorten and affect the distance cost.
-However, if you can downsize your belongings, the average cost per pound for a long-distance move doesn’t have to be a big problem for you.
+We can’t promise that the roads will shorten and affect the cost of distance.
+However, if you can downsize your belongings, the average cost per pound for a long distance move doesn’t have to be a big problem for you.